Prof-ThiagoOliveira/blog/content/_index.md

       title: "🎓 Connect with an expert statistician"
       text: |-
         <div style="text-align: justify; font-family: Arial, sans-serif; line-height: 1.6;">
-          <p>My work focuses on advanced statistical modelling, the development of <strong>economic and sustainability selection indices</strong>, interactive dashboards, and reproducible pipelines (Docker), delivering decision‑ready insights in agriculture and sports performance.</p>
+          <p>I focus on advanced statistical modelling, <strong>economic and sustainability selection indices</strong>, interactive dashboards, and reproducible (Dockerised) pipelines that deliver decision-ready insights for agriculture and sports performance.</p>

           <h3>Areas of impact:</h3>
           <ul>
-          <li><strong>Agriculture:</strong> Designed and analysed agronomic and farm‑systems experiments, including multi‑environment trials and spatial models, to <em>optimise</em> yield, resource use, and sustainability.</li>
+          <li><strong>Agriculture:</strong> Design and analyse agronomic and farm-systems experiments—including multi-environment trials and spatial models—to optimise yield, resource use, and sustainability.</li>
-          <li><strong>Genetics:</strong> Built genetic evaluation pipelines and <em>economic and sustainability selection indices</em> to maximise genetic gain and inform breeding objectives.</li>
+          <li><strong>Genetics:</strong> Build genetic-evaluation pipelines and <em>economic and sustainability selection indices</em> that maximise genetic gain and inform breeding objectives.</li>
-          <li><strong>Sports analytics:</strong> Developed tools and applications that enhance athlete performance through data‑driven insights.</li>
+          <li><strong>Sports analytics:</strong> Develop tools and applications that enhance athlete performance through data-driven insights.</li>
           </ul>

           <p>Explore my publications, upcoming talks, and recent work.
-If you are interested in collaboration or would like to learn more, please get in touch.</p>
+If you are interested in collaborating or would like to learn more, please get in touch.</p>

-          <p>Stay connected and follow my journey in statistical modelling and data analysis:</p>
+          <p>Stay connected and follow my work in statistical modelling and data analysis:</p>
           <ul>
             <li><a href="https://scholar.google.com.br/citations?hl=pt-BR&user=KKY2ynUAAAAJ" target="_blank">Google Scholar</a></li>
             <li><a href="https://github.com/Prof-ThiagoOliveira" target="_blank">GitHub</a></li>